 It's called a 'Virtual School' because we do not have a school building and our students attend schools and colleges all over the county.
 The children and young people that make up Gloucestershire Virtual School are in the care of Gloucestershire Local Authority.

-In addition the Virtual School has a small team of mentors who each specialise in supporting students within a specific age range.
-Further details about the Virtual School can be found on their own website.
+In addition, the Virtual School has a small team of mentors who each specialise in supporting students within a specific age range.

 That they have an up to date Personal Education Plan (PEP)

-We aim to offer practical support to children, young people and their carers on day to day issues such as support with reading, homework and contacting school.
-We are there to support at specific times such as the transfer to secondary, moving schools, exclusions and gaining appropriate support for special educational needs.
+It offers practical support to children, young people and their carers on day to day issues such as support with reading, homework and contacting school.
+Staff at The Virtual School are able to support at specific times such as the transfer to secondary, moving schools, exclusions and gaining appropriate support for special educational needs.

 During the academic year two or more Personal Education Plan (PEP) meetings are held to make sure that everything is in place, in order for the young person to achieve their educational potential as their education progresses.
 These meetings, usually held at the school, involve the young person, the social worker, a representative from the school and possibly the Virtual School learning mentor.